www.digitalmars.com Home | Search | CTG | RTL | IDDE | STL | C/C++ Compiler | D

 Using Iostreams

-To use iostream routines, include the header files for the part of the library you need.
+To use iostream routines, include the header files for the part of the library needed.
 The header files are:

 Output Using Iostreams